thoughtbot/ios-on-rails/release/ios-on-rails.md

 	- (void)createCurrentUserWithCompletionBlock:
 		(HUMRailsClientErrorCompletionBlock)block;

 The [Apple developer library](https://developer.apple.com/library/ios/documentation/cocoa/Conceptual/Blocks/Articles/bxDeclaringCreating.html#//apple_ref/doc/uid/TP40007502-CH4-SW1) has an in-depth section on declaring blocks in Objective C, for those interested.
+This [cheat sheet](http://goshdarnblocksyntax.com) of different block syntaxes may also be of help, as they do vary slightly.

 ### Creating a Task for Making Requests